RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

 #### SageMaker Model Monitor

-1. Monitors deployed models
+1. Monitors **deployed** models
 2. Alerts on cloudwatch
 3. Detect anomalies and outliers
 4. Detect new features
-5. Visulize data drift (missing data causes model changes)
+5. Visualize data drift (missing data causes model changes)
 6. No code needed
 7. SageMaker studio and a webbased dashboard used to set this up
-8. integrates with clasrify to detect biases
+8. integrates with classify to detect biases
 9. can predict future bias beforehand
-10. understand model beahviour - which features contributed to the prediction
-11. Data is stored in s3
+10. **understand model behaviour - which features contributed to the prediction**Data is stored in s3
-12. Monitoring schedules are created to run these monitor jobs periodically
+11. Monitoring schedules are created to run these monitor jobs periodically
-13. Metrics are shown in cloudwatch - based on this, you can take corrective measures like retrain the model or audit data.
-Also, you ca trigger alarms using cloudwatch notifications
+12. Metrics are shown in cloudwatch - based on this, you can take corrective measures like retrain the model or audit data.
+Also, you can trigger alarms using cloudwatch notifications
-14. Integrates with Tableau, Quicksight, Tensorboard or can be visualized in SageMaker Studio
+13. Integrates with Tableau, Quicksight, Tensorboard or can be visualized in SageMaker Studio
-15. Monitoring Types -
+14. Monitoring Types -
     1. Drift in Data quality
        1. 'quality' means the statistical properties like mean, max, std deviation, etc
        2. it is checked respective to baseline that we explicitly create when we create model monitor job
     2. Drift in model quality
-       1. checkd vs model baseline that we create while creating job
+       1. it is checked respective to model baseline that we create while creating job
        2. quality - rmse, accuracy, poc, etc
        3. quality - ground truth label (GTL means what the humans have labelled for the data vs what model has predicted)
     3. Bias drift - using Clarify
     4. Feature attribution drift -
-       1. Based on Normalized Discounted Cumulative GAin (NDCG) score
+       1. Based on Normalized Discounted Cumulative Gain (NDCG) score
-       2. compares feature ranking (whihc feature is more important) between live vs training data
+       2. compares feature ranking (which feature is more important) between live vs training data

 #### SageMaker Latest Features